APEC Business Travel Card: Canada

 Although Canada is not a full participant of the scheme, card holders are eligible to use special service lanes at major international airports upon arrival in Canada, but are still subject to the regular entry/visa requirements.
 At the APEC Indonesia 2013 summit, Canadian Prime Minister Stephen Harper announced that his country would begin a pilot scheme allowing Canadian citizen NEXUS members to apply for ABTCs.

 In June 2014, the Canada Border Services Agency published a final rule regarding the issuance of ABTCs to Canadian Citizens.
 Applicants for ABTCs must already be enrolled in the NEXUS program.
 Applicants can apply through the GOES portal, the same US CBP operated website used for its other trusted traveler schemes.

 Since Canada is only a transitional member of the ABTC scheme and does not grant any visa waiver to ABTC holders from other economies, Canadian citizens reciprocally do not enjoy any additional visa-free travel through the ABTC scheme.
 However, they qualify for expedited visa appointment procedures for those economies which require visas for Canadian citizens, and use of specially marked ABTC lanes at airports.

+China

+The People's Republic of China is accepting virtual ABTCs from 1 May 2023.
+The 'CHN' notification has been reinstated for ABTC holders who have pre-clearance from China.